azl0502/azl0502.github.io/README.md

 ## Introduction

 Hi!
-My name is Austin Lively, and I'm a Computer Science and Electrical/Computer Engineering major from the University of Tulsa, minoring in Math and High Performance Computing.
+My name is Austin Lively, and I'm a Computer Science and Electrical/Computer Engineering graduate from the University of Tulsa, minoring in Math, Cyber Security, and High Performance Computing.
 I love working with computers on all levels, from circuit work to high level software.
 My interests are in Cyber Security, Artificial Intelligence, and Automation.

 ## System Administration Projects